Cayman Judge Cuts Georgia Teen's Sentence to 2 Months for Violating COVID Protocols

 Wednesday, 23 December 2020 ()

-Skylar Mack, an 18-year-old Georgia college student, had her jail sentence reduced from 4 months to 2 on Tuesday after appeals from her family, the Cayman Compass reports.
+Skylar Mack, and 18-year-old Georgia college student had her jail sentence reduced from four months to two on Tuesday after appeals from her family, the Cayman Compass reports.

-Skylar Mack, an 18-year-old Georgia college student, had her jail sentence reduced from 4 months to 2 on Tuesday after appeals from her family, the Cayman Compass reports.
+Skylar Mack, and 18-year-old Georgia college student had her jail sentence reduced from four months to two on Tuesday after appeals from her family, the Cayman Compass reports.

 |